longshotlabs/composable-forms/docs/spec/form.md

 - Check `name` string prop
 - If no name, ignore
-- Pass functions for `onChanged`, `onChanging`, and `onSubmit` props.
+- Pass functions for `onChanged` and `onChanging` props:
   - Retain any functions already supplied for those props and call them first.
   - Update the form's value object using lodash.set, the value (first argument), and the `name` prop. `set(obj, name, value);`
   - Examine `validateOn` and `validateOnWhenInvalid` to determine whether the object should be revalidated.
-If so, validate and update errors state.
+If so, call `this.validate()`.
-  - Call the form's `onChanged`, `onChanging`, and/or `onSubmit` props as required
+  - Call the form's `onChanged` or `onChanging` as required, passing both the new form object and the validaty boolean as arguments.
+- Pass functions for `onSubmit` prop
+  - First call the user-supplied `onSubmit` for the component, if there is one
+  - Then call `this.submit()` for the form
 - If `value` prop is `undefined`, pass in the current value `get(formValueObject, name)`
 - If `errors` prop is `undefined`, pass the form's `errors` array, filtered to only those where the error `name` either exactly matches the component `name` or starts with the component `name` plus a dot or open bracket.
 If `name` is falsy, do not pass any errors.
 - If `isReadOnly` prop is a function, call it passing the current form value and pass the return value to the component instead